rubenrails/area-motors/README.md

 ## Setup

-In order for the "Check for new enquiries" button to work, you first need to create some sample enquiries.
+In order for the **Check for new enquiries** button to work, you first need to create some sample enquiries.
 Do that by running this generator as many times as you want:

         $ rails generate enquiry amdirect